 Would you buy a plot of land in the metaverse?
 Would you invest millions of dollars in virtual property?
-Well, some people do.
+Some people do.
 In fact, metaverse real estate is booming.
-But why?
-Who benefits from that?
+But who benefits and how?
 Could this be an opportunity for brands and advertising agencies?
-Let’s try to shed some light on all these questions.
+Let’s shed some light on the metaverse.

 What’s going on?

-Last year Adidas bought a plot of land in The Sandbox and in January this year, Warner Music Group acquired a piece of digital property (an Estate) where they plan to host immersive social music experiences.
-Also, Snoop Dogg is selling parcels in the Snoopverse and they are not cheap.
-Just three months ago, someone paid a generous amount of money to become the famous rapper’s virtual neighbor: $450,000.
+Metaverse real estate is booming.
+As early as 2021, Adidas bought a plot of land in The Sandbox and, in January 2022, Warner Music Group acquired a piece of digital property (an Estate) where they plan to host immersive social music experiences.
+Snoop Dogg was also selling parcels in the Snoopverse and they were not cheap.
+Someone paid $450,000 to become the famous rapper’s virtual neighbor.

-These are just a few examples to understand how fast things are evolving.
-From celebrities like Taylor Swift to businesses like JP Morgan -that owns a piece of land in Decentraland-, the rich and powerful seem to be fascinated by the metaverse, which explains why prices are going up at breakneck speed.
+These are just the most notable examples.
+From celebrities like Taylor Swift to businesses like JP Morgan – which owns “property” in Decentraland – the rich and powerful seem to be fascinated by the metaverse.
+This explains why prices are increasing at breakneck speed.

-But why is the metaverse so attractive?
+Why is the metaverse so attractive?
 Apart from being an incredible technological development, the metaverse allows for the coexistence of multiple “realities” at the same time.
-This ultimately implies that some of the things that we cannot do or reach in real life are still possible in the metaverse.
+This implies that some of the things that we cannot do or reach in real life are still possible in the metaverse.

-Maybe you can’t materially move next to Paris Hilton, but can do it virtually.
+Maybe you can’t physically move next door to Paris Hilton, but can do it virtually.
 The same could be true for a meeting, a concert or any other life experience.
 Not able to get tickets for Taylor’s Swift next show?
-Try in the metaverse.
+Try in the metaverse!

 Time is on our side